 Chrome vs. stainless steel faucet debate has been there for decades.
-You want to build the understanding of the differences between the two types of faucets before you head to the market to buy a faucet.
+You need to build a solid understanding of the differences between the two types of faucets before you head to the market to buy one

 If shiny objects attract you, and you need to get a faucet, then those with chrome or stainless finish are the options that you should consider.
 This is because they come in durable and bright designs that demand reduced maintenance.

 However, what is their difference?
-Or simplify putting, which one best suits your need?
-These two options are quite famous, and anyone could find themselves in a difficult situation trying to see which one would be best for his/her bathroom or kitchen.
+Or simplify put, which one best suits your need?
+These two options are quite famous, and anyone could find themselves in a difficult situation trying to find which one would be best for their bathroom or kitchen.

-When selecting décor for your house or business premise, choosing the metals can be hard.
-This is because bathroom fixtures, kitchen, and décor have different requirements for durability and aesthetics.
+When selecting décor for your house or business premise, choosing the metal material can be hard because bathroom fixtures, kitchen, and décor have different requirements for durability and aesthetics.
 This is why most people need to understand the difference between chrome and steel before making purchases.